Enjoy a range of basic and premium accounts that come with no monthly fees and a KOHO prepaid card to make purchases.

 There are a number of benefits that you can take advantage of when you sign up for one of KOHO‘s accounts or other financial products:

 - Easy application.
 You can easily sign up for an account in a matter of minutes by submitting an application online.
+Your digital card will be available once your account is activated.

 - No interest charges.
 Save on interest payments since you can only use money that’s already in your account (which means you’ll never go into the red).